dev-debabrata/chat-app-mern/README.md

 ## What I Learned From This Project

--Building real-time apps using Socket.IO
+- Building real-time apps using Socket.IO
--Managing global state using Zustand
+- Managing global state using Zustand
--Authentication with JWT
+- Authentication with JWT
--Structuring full-stack MERN applications
+- Structuring full-stack MERN applications
--REST API development
+- REST API development
--UI/UX design using Tailwind CSS
+- UI/UX design using Tailwind CSS
--Clean code and reusable components
+- Clean code and reusable components

 ---